Romans 6:14 For sin will have no dominion over you, for you are not under law but under grace.

 - The Law of Moses “came in” to define what sin is and show that sin exists in abundance

 - Shall we continue to sin (continue to break the Law of God given through Moses) so that grace may abound?
-Paul says, ‘No Way!’
+Paul said, ‘No Way!’

 - Those in Christ died to sin; i.e. died to breaking the Law of Moses